If you are planning on structuring a sales team, the good news is that your business is in a growth phase!

 Process maturity level

 These are some points that determine the degree of maturity and the type of knowledge that your salesperson should have.
-If you already have a data-oriented process, then it's important that your salesperson already has some experience in this area (or at least has a lot of inclination and tendency towards the tech area and understands a bit of numbers), for example.
+If you already have a data-oriented process, it's important that your salesperson has some experience in this area (or at least a strong inclination towards the tech area and a basic understanding of numbers), for example.

 How do I hire the right salesperson for my team?